 Why is learning a language important?

-Spanish is taught weekly for 30 minutes for Years 3 and 4 and bi-weekly for 1 hour for Years 5 & 6.
-Lessons are highly structured and there are 12 thematic units of work.
-Pupils complete 1 unit per term and each unit has an individual learning focus and clear line of progression.
-Each year represents a stage, and the four progression stages build upon the core learning of language content, phonics and grammar.
+French is taught weekly for 30 minutes in Key Stage 2.
+Lessons are highly structured and there are 6 thematic units of work for every year group.
+Pupils complete 2 units per term and each unit has an individual learning focus and clear line of progression.
 In additional to continuous observations of pupils during class time, assessments take place each half term to ensure pupils are formally assessed over the academic year in all four language learning skills of reading, speaking, listening and writing.
-The long-term plans for each year group is detailed below.
+The long-term plans and curriculum content for each year group is detailed below: